canonical/mlflow-operator/docs/how-to/index.rst

 How-to guides
 =============

-These guides provide practical instructions for specific tasks related to deploying, managing and using MLflow.
+The following guides cover key processes and common tasks for managing and using Charmed MLflow.

 Preparation
 -----------